- Would you like to strengthen your understanding of foreign languages?

 Face-to-face learningPrerequisites- Spring 2

-MOM201G, MOM202GLanguages and Cultures II.
-Making Sense of CultureMandatory (required) course6A mandatory (required) course for the programme6 ECTS, creditsCourse DescriptionIn a world increasingly awash in fake news, AI-generated deep fakes and denialism of scientific and historical facts, our ability to interpret politics, culture and society with critical discernment is more important than ever.
+MOM201G, MOM202GLanguages and Cultures II: Intellectual and Linguistic HistoryRestricted elective course5Restricted elective course, conditions apply5 ECTS, creditsCourse DescriptionIn a world increasingly awash in conspiracy theories, fake news, AI-generated deep fakes and denialism of scientific and historical facts, our ability to interpret politics, culture and society with critical discernment is more important than ever.

-Focusing on culture and linguistics, this course aims to give you the analytical tools you need as a student and citizen to critically interpret texts, visual culture and language.
+Focusing on culture, this course aims to give you the analytical tools you need as a student and citizen to critically interpret texts, visual culture and language.

-You will train your hermeneutical skills on short narratives, photographs and various characteristics of language, with help from selected readings in literary theory, cultural studies, visual culture(s) and linguistics.
+You will train your hermeneutical skills on short narratives and images, with help from selected readings in literary theory, cultural studies and visual culture(s), and engage in historical contextualization,

-The emphasis in the class will be on critical thinking and group discussion, allowing you to share your analytical discoveries with your fellow students and build interpretative communities.
+The emphasis in the class will be on critical thinking and group discussion, allowing you to share your analytical discoveries with your fellow students and build an interpretative community.

-Face-to-face learningPrerequisitesMOM201G, MOM202GLanguages and Cultures II.
-Making Sense of CultureMandatory (required) course6A mandatory (required) course for the programme6 ECTS, creditsCourse DescriptionIn a world increasingly awash in fake news, AI-generated deep fakes and denialism of scientific and historical facts, our ability to interpret politics, culture and society with critical discernment is more important than ever.
+Face-to-face learningPrerequisitesMOM201G, MOM202GLanguages and Cultures II: Intellectual and Linguistic HistoryRestricted elective course5Restricted elective course, conditions apply5 ECTS, creditsCourse DescriptionIn a world increasingly awash in conspiracy theories, fake news, AI-generated deep fakes and denialism of scientific and historical facts, our ability to interpret politics, culture and society with critical discernment is more important than ever.

-Focusing on culture and linguistics, this course aims to give you the analytical tools you need as a student and citizen to critically interpret texts, visual culture and language.
+Focusing on culture, this course aims to give you the analytical tools you need as a student and citizen to critically interpret texts, visual culture and language.

-You will train your hermeneutical skills on short narratives, photographs and various characteristics of language, with help from selected readings in literary theory, cultural studies, visual culture(s) and linguistics.
+You will train your hermeneutical skills on short narratives and images, with help from selected readings in literary theory, cultural studies and visual culture(s), and engage in historical contextualization

-The emphasis in the class will be on critical thinking and group discussion, allowing you to share your analytical discoveries with your fellow students and build interpretative communities.
+The emphasis in the class will be on critical thinking and group discussion, allowing you to share your analytical discoveries with your fellow students and build an interpretative community.

-This course is taught in Icelandic, but students may submit assignments and complete exams in English.Face-to-face learningPrerequisitesKLM202GAncient Greek IIMandatory (required) course10A mandatory (required) course for the programme10 ECTS, creditsCourse DescriptionThe course is a continuation of KLM102G Ancient Greek I. The first part of the course resumes coverage of grammar and syntax of Ancient Greek (Attic) where Ancient Greek I left off.
-During the second half of the course, students will read select Ancient Greek texts.
+This course is taught in Icelandic but students can get permission of the instructor to complete assignments and exams in English.Face-to-face learningPrerequisitesKLM202GAncient Greek IIMandatory (required) course10A mandatory (required) course for the programme10 ECTS, creditsCourse DescriptionThe course is a continuation of KLM102G Ancient Greek I. The first part of the course resumes coverage of grammar and syntax of Ancient Greek (Attic) where Ancient Greek I left off.
+During the second half of the course, students will read a selection of Ancient Greek texts by different authors from various periods.

 Students can get permission of the instructor to complete assignments and exams in English.Face-to-face learningPrerequisites- Fall